Discovery

 Another red flag is always seeing comments from the same five people, usually other influencers.
 And then when you go check out their content, it's the same story.
 That tells me they're likely running a pod and inflating each other's engagement metrics.

 ⚠️ Note: every influencer will sooner or later have at least a little bot comments, likes, and followers.
 This doesn’t mean they have purchased those metrics.
-Cheyanne Pettyjohn, Director of Influencer Marketing at Rookie Wellness, explains:
+Cheyanne Pettyjohn, Director of Influencer Marketing at Rookie Wellness, explains how to find a level of bot activity that isn't acceptable:

 avatar